techandy42/torchgym/README.md

 # torchgym

-A PyTorch library that provides major RL algorithm(s) and functionalities for training OpenAI Gym agents.
+A PyTorch library that provides major RL algorithms and functionalities for training OpenAI Gym agents.

 ### About